ForkPrince/SpaceWarp/editor/README.md

 1. Launch the [Cosmic Warpforge](https://forkprince.github.io/SpaceWarp/editor/) editor on your device.
 2. You will be greeted by an intuitive user interface that resembles the familiar Super Mario Maker style.
-3. Familiarize yourself with the various blocks, objects, and textures available in the editor.
+3. Familiarize yourself with the various blocks and objects available in the editor.
 These elements will allow you to construct your levels.
 4. Use the provided tools to place blocks and objects on the level canvas, creating your desired layout.
 You can choose from a variety of options, such as walls, doors, buttons, keys, and more.
 5. Experiment with different combinations and arrangements to design engaging and challenging levels.
 Let your imagination run wild!
 6. Export your level to ensure you can continue later.